If you want to succeed as a blogger or online business owner and boost your productivity – organization will be key in this.

 For your weekly goals, you’ll want to break up your big monthly goal into smaller chunks.
 Such as one week you can focus on opt-in freebies and the next work on perfecting your copy in your emails.
 This goes for any ”big” goal you’ve chosen for the month.

-Just ensure you dedicate some time every day or every few days that break your ”big” monthly goal down in small chunks.
+Just ensure you dedicate some time every day or every few days that break your ”big” monthly goal down into small chunks.

 Each evening make a To Do list for the following day.
 You can use a day planner, a notebook, or some app or program on your phone or computer.
 Where you write it doesn’t make a difference.
 But doing this will make all the difference.